 “Well, ya are the one who synchronized us here.
 Ya gonna cut it off?”

 “I have duties that I need to attend to,” Werner agreed.
 “I can’t do them in this state.”

 Olive scowled.
 “I don’t even know how I brought you here!
 How do you expect me to send you away?
 You must think highly of yourself to think I want your company.”

 “Perhaps emotional state is a factor,” Atienna murmured in thought.
 “Distress, anger—it seems as if synchronization increases with these things.
 I’ve injured myself several times within the time window of this connection, but I don’t think any of you have felt it.”
 She peered at Jericho.
 “So maybe the reason why we felt Jericho’s pain is…”

-“So we gotta wait until the everyone is all calm like?”
+“So we gotta wait until everyone is all calm-like?”

 Maria sprung up.
 “This is great, yes?
 Now we can get to know each other!”

 Cadence shrugged her shoulders.
 “I got some time ta kill.”